As Novant Health continues efforts to vaccinate the public against COVID-19, community volunteers are joining the battle.

-Another volunteer, Atul Contractor, was waiting for patients by the entrance, taking them to the correct location to receive their vaccine and helping them find their way back.
+Another volunteer, Atul Contractor, waited for patients by the entrance, taking them to the correct location to receive their vaccine and helping them find their way back.
 “Everybody is really happy,” he said.

 ‘We’re part of the community’

-Dalton Espaillat, owner of Sabor Latin Street Grill, and his wife Miriam corralled a group of 14 people to volunteer at the event.
+Dalton Espaillat, owner of Sabor Latin Street Grill, and his wife Miriam corralled a group of 14 people to volunteer.

 “We're part of the community and this was an opportunity to give back and be part of something really special,” Miriam Espaillat said.
 “My parents are over 65 and when I took them to get their vaccine, it was really emotional to see them happy that they finally got it.
 I knew it was something that felt special.”

-Volunteer Billy Price cheered people on as they exited the Spectrum Center.
+Volunteer Billy Price cheered people on as they exited the Charlotte event.
 “Everyone seems so relieved to be able to get the shot.
-It’s just a great effort,” Price said.
+It’s just a great effort,” he said.

 Volunteer experience has been ‘deeply meaningful’

-Currently, nearly 2,000 people have signed up to be volunteers and about 600 have been able to serve in some capacity, said Melissa Parker, patient advocacy officer and vice president of patient services at Novant Health.
+Thousands of people have signed up to volunteer, said Melissa Parker, Novant Health patient advocacy officer and vice president of patient services.
 She said the volunteers help create a “remarkable vaccination experience” as they are the first individuals that people encounter when they arrive for their appointment.